pierre-rouleau/usrhome/readme.rst

                                    options like ``-l``, ``-a``, ``-t`` and
                                    ``-r`` which can be concatenated.
 Prints
                                    help with either ``-h`` or ``--help``.
-                                   Also supports glob entry and glob patterns (which then needs to be passed inside single quotes).
+                                   The PATTERN can be a glob pattern (pass them inside single quotes).

                                    - Better implementation than ``lsda`` but implemented as a `Pike`_ script; it